TL;DR

 Step 2: Scrutinise the Policy Details Don't just look at the headline benefit.
 Dig into the policy documents.

-Step 3: Compare Leading Insurers The UK market is dominated by a few key players, each with different strengths:
+Step 3: Compare well-known insurers The UK market is dominated by a few key players, each with different strengths:

 Step 4: Understand the Excess The excess is the amount you agree to pay towards any claim.
-A higher excess will lower your monthly premium, but you need to ensure it's an amount you could comfortably afford if you needed to make a claim.
+A higher excess will lower your monthly premium, but you may need to help support it's an amount you could comfortably afford if you needed to make a claim.

 Our service saves you time, stress, and potentially a great deal of money, all while giving you the confidence that you have the right protection in place.